bhrutledge/pre-commit-git-deps/README.md

 flake8 test_walrus.py
 ```

 In tox, this is possible by specifying `deps` for a `testenv`.
-However, the same approach doesn't seem to be working with pre-commit's `additional_dependencies`.
+However, the same approach wasn't working with pre-commit's `additional_dependencies`.
 I reported this as a [pre-commit issue](https://github.com/pre-commit/pre-commit/issues/1238), then discovered a workaround, which I've implemented in a [pull request](https://github.com/bhrutledge/pre-commit-git-deps/pull/1).

 Output from initial commit: